Meet Ledger Nano™ Gen5, the most playful signer yet

 Submission

 A Layer 2 rollup bundles thousands of its users’ transactions into a single blob.
-It then creates a special type of transaction on the Ethereum mainnet that includes a commitment (a cryptographic fingerprint) to this blob.
-The blob itself is broadcast separately across the network.
+It then forms a special type of transaction on the Ethereum mainnet that includes a commitment (a cryptographic fingerprint) to this blob.
+The blob itself is broadcast across the network as part of a block.

 Temporary Storage